cf-toolsuite/cf-butler/README.md

 > E.g., `https://login.run.pcfone.io/passcode`)

-Visit the passcode [link](https://login.run.pcfone.io/passcode) again
+Inspect the contents of `~/.cf/config.json` and copy the value of `RefreshToken`.

-Make a note of the passcode because you will need to use it in your `config/secrets.json` which at a minimum should contain
+Paste the value as the value for `CF_REFRESH-TOKEN` in your `config/secrets.json`

 ```
 {
   "TOKEN_PROVIDER": "sso",
   "CF_API-HOST": "xxxxx",
-  "CF_PASSCODE": "xxxxx",
+  "CF_REFRESH-TOKEN": "xxxxx",
 }
 ```